 To give it a little Disney touch I added the character Anger from the movie Inside Out.
 He's made out of sliced pepperoni, black olives, provolone cheese, Colby Jack and cheddar cheese.

-If you are looking for more delicious cheese recipes, try Mickey Pretzels with Cheese Sauce and Queso Dip with Mickey Chips.
+If you are looking for more delicious cheese recipes, try Dutch Oven Mac and Cheese, Cheddar Cheese and Chive Scones, and Philly Cheesesteak Fries.

 - Ultra creamy.
 Rich and creamy and made with a combination of cheeses to give you the most amazing cheesy flavor.